-The ZIS series of routines becomes the Device Handler when the Kernel installation process (the ZTMGRSET routine) saves them in the Manager's account as %ZIS routines.
-A separate set of ZIS routines is distributed for each operating system.
+The ZIS\ series of routines becomes the Device Handler when the Kernel installation process (the ZTMGRSET routine) saves them in the Manager's account as %ZIS\ routines.
+A separate set of ZIS\ routines is distributed for each operating system.

-NOTE: As of Kernel Patch XU8.0546 (and Informational Patch XU8.0556), Class 3 routines that are not written to permit queuing no longer output to devices where the QUEUING field (#5.5) in the DEVICE file (#3.5) is set to FORCED.
+NOTE: As of Kernel Patch XU\8.0\546 (and Informational Patch XU\8.0\556), Class 3 routines that are not written to permit queuing no longer output to devices where the QUEUING field (#5.5) in the DEVICE file (#3.5) is set to FORCED.
 Sites that have completed the Linux upgrade checklist, should have already addressed this issue.

-REF: For more specific details, please refer to Kernel Patches XU8.0546 and 556.
+REF: For more specific details, see Kernel Patches XU\8.0\546 and 556.